 Neutrinos are the most mysterious among the particles of the Standard Model.

-Ettore Majorana, back in the ‘30s, has developed a theory about their nature, but after almost 80 years we do not know yet whether neutrino are Dirac particles, like all others in the Standard Model, or Majorana particles.
-The CUORE experiment at the Laboratori Nazionali del Gran Sasso searches the so called neutrino-less double beta decay, the only known observable which disentangle the two theories.
-The experiment is made with about 1 ton of tellurium-oxide crystals operated as bolometers at a typical temperature of 10 mK.
-This very low temperature for such a large mass is obtained with one of the most powerful dilution refrigerators ever built.
-The Genova group is responsible of part of the electronics, of data acquisition, on the development of ultra-cleaning techniques, and on data analysis.
+Ettore Majorana, back in the ‘30s, developed a theory about their nature, but after almost 80 years we do not know yet whether neutrinos are Dirac particles, like all others in the Standard Model, or Majorana particles.
+The CUORE experiment searches for the so-called neutrinoless double beta decay, the only known observable which can disentangle between the two theories.
+The experiment, currently taking data at the Gran Sasso National Laboratories of the National Institute of Nuclear Physics, is made with about 1 ton of tellurium dioxide crystals operated as cryogenic calorimeters at a temperature of about 10 mK.
+This very low temperature for such a large detector mass is obtained with one of the most powerful dilution refrigerators ever built.
+The Genova group is responsible for the detector suspension system, and the data acquisition, it has a strong involvement in data analysis and was also involved in the development of ultra-cleaning techniques.